nzrutman/hello_fairy_ble/README.md

 ## Features

+- **ConfigFlow**: Automatically detect Hello Fairy bluetooth string lights.
 - **Full RGB Color Control**: Set any color using RGB values
 - **Brightness Control**: Adjust brightness from 0-100%
-- **Effect Support**: Access to 14 built-in animated effects including:
+- **Effect Support**: Listed 14 of my favorites of the ~58 effects options
-  - Blue White Dissolve
-  - Blue Sparkle
-  - White Sparkle
-  - Blue with Pink Sparkle
-  - Fireworks
-  - Christmas themes (Xmas, Candy Cane)
-  - Halloween
-  - Holiday themes (Valentine, St. Patrick, July 4th, etc.)
-- **Real-time Status**: Automatically syncs with device state changes (including remote control)
+- **Remote Status**: Automatically syncs with device state changes from remote control.
+Hopefully.
 - **Bluetooth Low Energy**: Efficient BLE communication

 ## Supported Devices

 This integration works with Hello Fairy Bluetooth LED string lights that advertise with the name pattern `Hello Fairy-*`.
-The protocol is based on the ESPHome configuration found in `fairy.yaml`.
+These used to be sold directly under the "Hello Fairy" brand; now I seem to find them under different names such as "Minetom".
+I'm not sure if the bluetooth identifier has changed as well, but hopefully these will be autodetected as well.
+If your Bluetooth string lights are controlled via the Hello Fairy app, they will likely work with this integration.

 ### Protocol Details